ritchann/CarPlateRecognition/README.md

 Batch - 6, epochs - 10, optimizer - SGD<br />
 Accuracy: 0.8556701030927835

+The quality of OCR is evaluated using the Character Error Rate (CER):

+CER - 84.8

 __Instruction manual:<br />__
 1. Open the CarPlateRecognition.ipynb file in Google Colab<br />